 is an annual 5k (3.1mile) fun-run race, co-sponsored by the CCE and University Recreation.
 Students, faculty, staff, community members, and family members, six years and older, are welcome to participate in this great event!
 Both runners and walkers are encouraged to participate, although current varsity cross-country or track athletes are not eligible for prizes.
 Male and female divisions include age groups 6-17, 18-20, 21-24, 25-34, 35-44, 45-54, and 55+.
 We hope to see you at this great event!

-The 2014 Campus on the Run will take place on March 29, 2014,and registration can be completed online.
-If you register before March 12, the registration fee will be $14 for SRC members and $17 for non-members and $8 for SRC member youth and $12 for non-member youth.
+The 2015 Campus on the Run will take place in March, and registration will be available online in spring.
+If you register early, the registration fee will be $14 for SRC members and $17 for non-members and $8 for SRC member youth and $12 for non-member youth.
 Adults who register early will get a Campus on the Run t-shirt!
-Interested individuals will still be able to register after March 12 up to the day of the race in person, although the registration cost increases to $20 for members and $23 for non-members, and a t-shirt is not guaranteed.
+Interested individuals will still be able to register up to the day of the race in person, although the registration cost increases to $20 for members and $23 for non-members, and a t-shirt is not guaranteed.

 On the day of the race, check in will take place 8:15-9:15 AM at the SRC Court 1, and the fun run will officially begin at 9:30 AM.
 Click here for more information.
 Help us make this event fun by participating!